megsmedes/GISmedes/index.md

 # GISmedes
+## A place for sharing my GIS Maps

 <img src="https://user-images.githubusercontent.com/127235615/225709952-250b20e7-fbf7-4bb1-a2ba-122c755d758c.jpg" width="25%" height="25%">

 # Meghan Smedes

-A Place for sharing my GIS maps.

 ## This is an example of a map that I georeferenced using ArcGIS Pro: